By Jacqueline Weiss, Cornell University, Nutrition Sciences Intern

 Edited by Andi Champion, Program Coordinator, CHEF

-The Labor Day holiday signifies summer winding down and is the last major celebration before school is back in session.
-Whether your plans are to fire up the grill, hang out by the pool, or take a trip to the beach, joining in on the fun doesn’t mean you have to lose sight of your health goals.
+With the school year winding down, summer fun is on the horizon!
+Whether your family plans to fire up the grill, hang out by the pool, or take a trip to the beach, joining in on the end-of-school year celebrations doesn’t mean you have to lose sight of your health goals.
 If you’re worried about falling into the “anything goes” pitfall, we’ve got great tips to help you stay on track.

 Consider adding more physical actives to your plans.
 Explore a park on a family hike, have a jump rope or hula hoop contest, enjoy time swimming in the pool, play catch, start up a game of beach volleyball, or go for a bike ride!
 Engaging children in 60 minutes of physical activity each day is optimal for their well-being.